zeroc-ice/ice-demos/js/README.md

 #### Building the demos with the NPM packages

-With Node.js in your PATH, go to this directory (ice-demos/js) and run the following command to install several dependencies:
+With Node.js in your PATH, go to the [js directory](../js) and run the following command to install several dependencies:

 ```